easydns/chapps/README.md

 CHAPPS currently expects any permitted sender to appear in the `users` table.
 Note that the name which appears in this table needs to match what will be discovered in the specified key field.
 For sites which use the user's email address as their login name for email access, this is easy.
-For cert issuers, it may simplify things to use the email address as the subject of the cert.
-This code does not treat usernames as if they are email addresses, but that is an underlying assumption which may cause issues with edge cases.
+For cert issuers, it may simplify things to use the email address as the subject of the cert, but any unique string will work.

 ## Outbound Quota Policy Service

 The service is designed to run locally side-by-side with the Postfix server, and connect to a Redis instance, possibly via Sentinel.
-As such it listens on 127.0.0.1, and on port 11511 by default, though both may be adjusted in the config file.
+As such it listens on 127.0.0.1, and on port 10225 by default, though both may be adjusted in the config file.
 It obtains quota policy data on a per-sender basis, from a relational database, and caches that data in Redis for operational use.
 Once a user's quota data has been stored, it will be cached for a day, so that database accesses may be avoided.